 What do you intend to do with the money?

 Now on to the most exciting bit, deciding what you will do with the money!
 Many people who pursue this financial option will look to meet large one-off commitments like property improvements or going on a round-the-world trip.
-Alternatively, you might want to use the cash to set up a business or pay for a loved one’s care costs.

 Of course, what you choose to do with your money is up to you, but it’s worth having a firm idea in place so that you can make the most of your cash.